-Goo.gl is one of the best known free URL shorteners on the market.
-It allows you to create very short URLs in seconds and lets you access, for free, some useful reports about the clicks on those short links:
+Goo.gl was one of the best known free URL shorteners on the market.
+It allowed you to create very short URLs in seconds and lets you access, for free, some useful reports about the clicks on those short links:

 And while you can weigh the pros and cons of Google vs Bitly and other URL shorteners, we know that the Goo.gl URL shortener has some limitations.

 |UPDATE – April 24, 2018: Please note that Google has announced that it will wind-down its URL shortening service.
 Current users can access the Goo.gl console until March 2019 when it will be discontinued.
 Rebrandly will continue to provide custom URLs to users from its own service.|

 What’s The Missing Piece of the Goo.gl URL Shortener?